morijx/Raspi_cardiac_wave/Multiprocessing/README.md

 | 10                           | 39.9052369594574       |

 As it is shown in the table a reduction is clearly visible.
 From no multiprocessing to 3 parallel processes a time reduction of 24.6 \% is possible for the generation of the RGB signal.
+The calculation times shown refer to a 35s video with 1920x1080 resolution calculated on a MacBook Pro M1.